wspr-ncsu/aardroid/README.md

 Using the pre built binaries and scripts you can easily run AARDroid from the commandline.

-1. Make sure the requried SDK files are in AAR/Test folder
+1. Make sure the requried SDK file is in AAR/Test folder

 2. Go to SNAPSHOT-1.0 folder